GaryHopeMS/MSBuildLab330/Lab Script.md

 ## Lab Introduction

-In this hands-on lab we will show you how to design and build an application using Azure Cosmos DB for MongoDB.
-You will use Cosmos DB's new vector search capabilities combined with Azure OpenAI service to create a new contextually rich Generative AI chat experience based on the data you already have.
+In this hands-on lab we will show you how to design and build an application using Azure Cosmos DB for MongoDB and use it's vector search capabilities combined with Azure OpenAI service to create a new contextually rich Generative AI assistant experience working against the data you already have.

-This hands-on lab will provide practical guidance on on how to create a RAG pattern application over transactional data, generating vectors and completions with Azure OpenAI Service, connect to multiple vectorized data sources, manage chat history and enhance performance with a semantic cache all orchestrated using Semantic Kernel.
+This hands-on lab will provide practical guidance on creating a a RAG pattern application over transactional data, generating vectors and completions with Azure OpenAI Service, connecting to multiple vectorized data sources, managing chat history and enhancing performance with a semantic cache all orchestrated using Semantic Kernel.

 This session will equip you with the knowledge you need to elevate your AI application development skills.

 ## What are we doing?

-This lab guides you through the steps to implement Generative AI capabilities in an ASP.NET Core Blazor application utilizing the powerful vector search capabilities of Azure Cosmos DB for MongoDB and the power of Azure OpenAI LLMs.
+This lab guides you through the steps to implement Generative AI capabilities in an ASP.NET Core Blazor web application leveraging the powerful vector search capabilities of Azure Cosmos DB for MongoDB and Azure OpenAI LLMs.

 These are the main tasks you will accomplish in this lab.
-1. Create a basic chat experience, forwarding user prompts to Azure OpenAI and surfacing the responses to the user interface, all the while storing this as chat history.
+1. Review a basic chat experience, forwarding user prompts to Azure OpenAI and surfacing the responses to the user interface, all the while storing this as chat history.
 1. Implement and test a chat history feature to allow for more natural conversational interactions using the chat history for context.
-1. Extend the functionality of your chat application based on the data you already have using Cosmos DB for MongoDB vector search capabilities to use this retrieved context as part of the RAG architecture pattern.
+1. Extend the functionality of your chat application based on a sample data set using Cosmos DB for MongoDB vector search capabilities and use this retrieved context implementing RAG architecture pattern.
 1. (Optional) Implement and test a simple semantic cache for improved performance using the Semantic Kernel Connector for Cosmos DB for MongoDB.
-1. (Optional) Extend the chat application with some simple AI intelligence to select the appropriate data source for context retrieval.
-1. (Optional) Update the application user experience to provide summarized session navigation.

 # Getting up and running
 In this lab you will be working on updating a pre-existing .NET AI assistant solution consisting of a single ASP.NET Blazor project.
 Whilst this project already provides a large amount of the boiler plate code typical of this type of application, you will still be building the core internals of this project to transform it into a fully functional AI assistant, using Azure Open AI and Cosmos DB for MongoDB services.